 - 3.2.1 As a Licensing Authority, the Council is legally required to review and publish a statement of principles when exercising its functions under the Gambling Act 2005.
-If the Council fails to complete the review and publish an updated policy it will be in breach of its legal obligations. - 3.2.2 The Council has the choice to adopt or not adopt a "No Casino" resolution. - 3.2.3 The Council could choose to adopt such a resolution.
+If the Council fails to complete the review and publish an updated policy it will be in breach of its legal obligations.
+A minor amendment to the contact details of one of the interested parties has been made following receipt of their consultation response. - 3.2.2 The Council has the choice to adopt or not adopt a "No Casino" resolution. - 3.2.3 The Council could choose to adopt such a resolution.
 This would only apply to any applications for new casinos.
-The four existing casino premises which are now in use for operation in the town would not be affected by such a decision.
+The four existing casino premises which are now in use for operation in the town would not be affected by such a decision. - 3.2.4 The legal process outlined in the Gambling Act 2005 requires that the statement of licensing policy in relation to gambling is formally adopted by the Full Council and committee are therefore recommended to endorse the report to Council on 25 February recommending approval of the updated policy.